american citizen greatness

 • Compliance sustained for 12 months.

-• Provide higher hiring credits ($10,000 per U.S. Citizen Worker) for high-demand industries (e.g., healthcare, manufacturing) for the first 5 years.
+• Special Considerations: Higher hiring credits ($10,000 per U.S. citizen worker) for high-demand industries (e.g., healthcare, manufacturing) for the first 5 years.

 • Community Investment: Fund infrastructure and community projects to create jobs for U.S. citizen workers and stimulate local economies.